Travel Vaccines and Advice for Gambia

 Proof of yellow fever vaccination is also required for entry.

-What is the Climate Like in Gambia?
+What Is the Climate Like in Gambia?

 The Gambia has a tropical climate with two seasons: a dry season from November to May and a rainy season from June to October.
 Banjul, Bakau, Kololi and Serekunda are the most popular tourist destinations in The Gambia and have similar weather patterns.